 The Photoshop blend tool location is with the layers panel on the left of the ‘Opacity’ option.
 Also, if you select the brush tool, you will find another location on the top right below the Photoshop menus.
 In the settings bar, select Mode from the popup menu.

 - Scroll through the Blend mode pop-up menu to check how different options look on your image.
 On the canvas, Photoshop shows a live preview of the Blend modes.

 - For 32bit images, only the Blending modes Normal, Dissolve, Darken, Multiply, Darker Color, Lighten, Linear Dodge (Add), Lighter Color, Difference, Hue, Saturation, Color, and Luminosity are available.

 You will find all the Photoshop blend modes in some groups though they are not mentioned by name in the program.
 So, we have divided them according to the name for you to understand easily.
-One mentionable blend mode is Overlay that has great use in Image Masking Service.
+One mentionable blend mode is Overlay which has great use in the Image Masking Service.

 Clear is also another Blending mode that you need to use the Brush Tool to make use of it.
 Obviously, this is not present in the column of other blend modes in the layers panel.
 Makes each pixel translucent by editing or painting it.
 The Shape tools, Paint Bucket tool, Brush tool, Pencil tool, Fill command, and Stroke command all work in this mode when the fill region is selected.
 To utilize this option, you must be in a layer that does not have Lock Transparency enabled.